Htet-Lin-Aung/laravel-pratical/README.md

 <h3>Api Code Files</h3>

-RegisterController is for new user register and login SurveyController is to show survey forms and save answers
+RegisterController is for new user register and login <br>
+SurveyController is to show survey forms and save answers

 <h2>Database Structure</h2>